 Certain information might only be available as a result of an analysis performed by a laboratory.
 The applicant should be aware that there is no obligation on the customs authorities to undertake a laboratory analysis on his behalf, but that some customs authorities may decide to do so, in particular, where the classification is dependent on the composition of the goods.
 In those cases, the applicant should be notified that an analysis is required and that the customs laboratory is willing to perform it on his behalf.
-The terms and conditions associated with carrying out such an analysis, including charges that may be imposed on the applicant as a result of it, must be clearly indicated in the notification.
-(Article 52(2) UCC)
+The terms and conditions associated with carrying out such an analysis, including charges that may be imposed on the applicant as a result of it, must be clearly indicated in the notification (Article 52(2) UCC).

-The time frame for issuing BTI decisions is governed by the legislation.
-Once the customs authority considers that it has in its possession all elements required to determine the tariff classification, it must inform the applicant without delay, and at the latest within 30 days from the date of receipt of the application, that his application is formally accepted and the date from which the issuing period starts running.
-(Article 22(2) UCC) (See Section 7.1) Where the customs authority asks the applicant to provide additional information, the time-limit for acceptance of the application is extended with the time-limit to provide additional information (Article 12(2) IA).
-This means that the time limit to accept the application can be maximum 30 days + 30 days.
+Once the customs authority considers that it has in its possession all elements required to determine the tariff classification, it must inform the applicant without delay, and at the latest within 30 days from the date of receipt of the application, that his application is formally accepted and the date from which the issuing period starts running (Article 22(2) UCC) (See Section 8.1).

+Where the customs authority asks the applicant to provide additional information, the time-limit for acceptance of the application is extended with the days the applicant has used to provide the information (30 days + x days).
+This means that the time limit to accept the application can be maximum 30 days + 30 days (Article 12(2) IA).

-5. CONSULTATION OF THE EBTI-3 DATABASE
+6. CONSULTATION OF THE EBTI DATABASE

-Article 17 of the Implementing Act enshrines in law the obligation on customs authority to consult the EBTI-3 database and to keep a record of those consultations.
+Article 17 of the Implementing Act enshrines in law the obligation on customs authority to consult the EBTI database and to keep a record of those consultations.
 The purpose of this stipulation is to ensure the uniform tariff classification of goods in the EU, and thus reduce the potential for issuing divergent BTI decisions.

-When consulting the EBTI-3 database, it is very important that the search results are up-to-date at the time of the consultation.
-In order to ensure that such results reflect the latest situation in the EU, it is of supreme importance that all applications and BTI decisions are entered in the database without delay.
+When consulting the EBTI database, it is very important that the search results are up-to-date at the time of the consultation.
+In order to ensure that such results reflect the latest situation in the EU, it is of supreme importance that all applications and BTI decisions are made available in the database without delay.
 Even a delay of 24 hours has the potential to create a divergence in classification or facilitate a case of BTI shopping, if more than one Member State is processing a BTI application for an identical product simultaneously.

-5.1.
+6.1.
 BTI shopping

-Consulting the EBTI-3 database is a necessary action to prevent the practice of "BTI shopping".
-(Article 16(4) IA)
+Consulting the EBTI database is a necessary action to prevent the practice of "BTI shopping" (Article 16(4) IA).